 I submitted the following to Rosalie (Bob’s erstwhile academic and personal partner) at the time of Bob’s passing that I wanted to share with you.
 This passage continues to reflect my thoughts and feelings about Bob, and in many ways parallels the sentiments of the Journal of the American Geriatrics Society obituary.
 “Perhaps my fondest recollection of Bob is how, in many ways, our intellectual work aligned much more closely in the past several years than when we first met.
 I have said this many times, but respect from Bob was earned, often with much effort on the part of those working with/for him.
 Bob and I collaborated for 18 years up until his untimely death.
 I first met Bob as a National Institute on Aging post-doctoral fellow, and his mentorship was invaluable.
 During the 1st decade of our collaboration, it was always a struggle to demonstrate the significance of my research ideas on dementia and family caregiving.

 However, with his experience of caring for his mother (which was so powerfully crystallized in several of his later books), our scholarly collaborations became similarly more attuned.
 For someone who spent much of his career in the data-driven realm of health services research, what struck me the most about Bob was how well he connected with family members themselves who were struggling through the day-to-day challenges of caring for relatives with memory loss or other serious, progressive conditions (much as he did).
 He frequently spoke to and engaged with community organizations, support groups, and many other local entities to share his caregiving story and to bring to bear his formidable intellect on possible solutions.
 In this vein, he kindly accepted an offer of mine to speak at our 2014 Caring for a Person with Memory Loss conference at the University of Minnesota.
 This is an annual, free conference where approximately 300 families, professionals, and people with memory loss convene to learn about tools and resources that can help them navigate the many challenges of dementia.
-Bob’s presentation on advocating for family members (starting at 13:44) in an often unforgiving healthcare system was not only well received, but was followed by a standing ovation.
+Bob’s presentation on advocating for family members in a often unforgiving healthcare system was not only well received, but was followed by a standing ovation.